The Portfolio Manager, Nick Dravitzki, sheds light on some areas of interest

 Yes.
 As discussed above the Fund is an equity investment and capital values will fluctuate.

-- For someone who is new to funds management, what are some important considerations to take into account before investing in the Devon Equity Income Fund?
+15. For someone who is new to funds management, what are some important considerations to take into account before investing in the Devon Dividend Yield Fund?

 The most important consideration is that investors understand they are taking a position in an equity fund and that all equity investments are subject to potentially material capital value fluctuations.
 The Investment Statement provides more information about the Fund and its risk characteristics.
 If you still have questions we recommend you talk to an Authorised Financial Adviser.

-- Given there is a choice in equity-based income funds, why should an investor choose Devon’s Equity Income Fund
+16. Given there is a choice in equity-based income funds, why should an investor choose Devon’s Dividend Yield Fund?

-Should you have any further questions regarding the Devon Equity Income Fund, please download the combined Investment Statement found on our website,
+Should you have any further questions regarding the Devon Dividend Yield Fund, please download the combined Investment Statement found on our website,

 OR contact us via email@example.com